Holmbeck Farm Airfield

 - This is a airband radio airfield…135.475 MHz, or telephone for prior permission.

-Whenever you intend to fly, please do not just turn up at the field - but instead, call Bob first on one of the below numbers to ask if it is OK to fly.
+Whenever you intend to fly, please do not just turn up at the field - but instead, call Bob first on one of the below numbers to ask if it is OK to fly and to arrange to meet for the days briefing.
 Nine times out of ten it will be OK, but there may be the odd occasion when it is not.
-There maybe a fly-in happening that day, then Bob will advise times to avoid.
+There may be a fly-in happening that day, then Bob will advise times to avoid.
 Bob also needs to make any other aircraft (via radio) that may request landing permission, aware of our presence.
 When your flying is finished you must log your flights in the log book which is inside the tea room.
-You must also place your £3 fee in the honesty box.
+You must also place your £5 fee in the honesty box.

 Radio.
 It is usual for aircraft to use a radio to request permission to land at Holmbeck, frequency is 135.475.
 However, Bob understands that not all SPHG pilots have a radio and he has made an exception for us.
 However, it is imperative that Bob knows you are intending to fly in advance so that other aircraft can be warned of your presence.